 - The LSC does not apply to domestic workers who work less than 24 hours per week or work looking after a family member

 - The LSC does not apply to independent contractors.
 It is not always easy to decide if you are an independent contractor.
-Nova Scotia Labour Standards has a check list that may help you to determine whether you are an independent contractor.
+Nova Scotia Labour Standards has information that may help you to determine whether you are an independent contractor.
 If you are in doubt, contact a lawyer or the Labour Standards Division

 - Only some parts of the LSC apply to unionized workers, and to managers and professionals such as architects, doctors, dentists, lawyers, and engineers.
 Unionized employees are mainly governed by their collective agreement, while managers and professionals are mainly governed by professional associations and industry-specific legislation

 - There are many other types of work where only some of the LSCs provisions apply, including, but not limited to, farm and summer camp workers, employees on fishing boats and people participating in government training programs.

 If you are not sure which laws apply to your work, call the Labour Standards Division of the Nova Scotia Department of Labour and Advanced Education, or the federal Labour Program, Employment and Social Development Canada, or contact a lawyer.

 If you are a unionized employee, contact your union for information about your collective agreement and labour law.

 How do I contact Nova Scotia Labour Standards?

 Phone: 1 888 315-0110 (toll free) or (902) 424-4311 (Halifax)

 How do I contact Canada's federal Labour Program?